 Is it possible to create adventure?

-As with so many aspects of being human, there’s a bit of a paradox here.
+As with so many aspects of human nature, there’s a paradox here.
 How can we point ourselves in the direction of the unknown?
 Just as with the unconscious, we can’t go there directly.
 That said, just as we can prepare to make art, not knowing exactly what we’re going to create, we can prepare for adventure.
 We make space for adventure by becoming as ready as we can be in the realm of the known, and then by practicing at the edge of the unknown.
 We go into adventure by design.
 We plan to meet the unknown.

 Because our sense of self, and of what we know, is so closely tied to our physical bodies, we most often understand adventure in terms of something physical, in the body and out in the world.
-For this reason, and also because we feel fear directly in our bodies, physical adventure can be a good place to start, but we should be clear that adventure isn’t limited to what we can do with our bodies.
+For this reason, and also because we feel fear directly in our bodies, physical adventure can be a good place to start, but it’s also good to remember that adventure isn’t at all limited to what we can do with our bodies.

 I have great memories of many physical adventures—and also of the sense of adventure in joining and finding my way in groups, of the adventure of starting, running, and eventually selling my business, of learning new words and languages, and of being in the moment with someone and finding exactly what I wanted to say appear on the tip of my tongue without having thought about about it at all.